Risks for breast cancer

 Women exposed to ionizing radiation during atomic bomb blasts during the Second World War also have a higher risk of developing breast cancer, especially if they were exposed during puberty.

-Oral contraceptives that contain both estrogen and progesterone can slightly increase the risk for breast cancer, especially among women who have used oral contraceptives for 10 or more years.
-The higher risk disappears after the woman stops taking oral contraceptives.
-However, current and recent (less than 10 years since last use) users have a slightly greater risk compared with women who have never used oral contraceptives.
+Birth control pills increase your risk for breast cancer, especially if you have used them for 10 or more years.
+This higher risk disappears after you stop taking birth control pills.
+However, if you currently use them or have recently used them (less than 10 years since last use) you have a slightly greater risk compared with someone who has never used birth control pills.

 Atypical hyperplasia

 Atypical hyperplasia is a non-cancerous (benign) condition where there is a greater number of abnormal (atypical) cells in the breast tissue.
-Atypical hyperplasia increases a woman’s risk of developing breast cancer.
+Atypical hyperplasia increases your risk of developing breast cancer.

 Alcohol

 Drinking alcohol increases your risk for breast cancer.
-The less alcohol you drink, the lower your cancer risk.
+The more you drink, the greater your risk.

 High socio-economic status